Did Russian trolls try to register for a Texas Democratic convention?

 Five senior intelligence officers, two current and three former, say the case of the Texas 48 looks like Russian meddling.
 And they tell NBC News that despite the clumsiness of the failed registrations, the Texas case fits a pattern of Russian behavior seen in its covert operations.

-"In the context of what we already know, the Texas case points to the broader Russian effort," a senior intelligence official told NBC News.
+"In the context of what we already know, the Texas case points to the broader Russian effort," a senior intelligence official said.

 Maxey, legislative affairs director for the Texas Democratic Party and a former member of the Texas House of Representatives, said that at the time just over 2,500 Texas citizens had successfully registered online for the Travis County meeting.
 He went through the aborted registrations by hand, checking to see whether the registrations had been "kicked back" because of simple errors, in which case he would follow up with the individuals.